pedrolopesme/s3tools/docs/GREP.md

 ```

 By default, s3tools grep command does not store any
-file into your local storage while searching for the given pattern.
+file into your local storage.